 Your brand story should come from your goals, always

-At Tiller, we always make sure our clients’ goals are the driving force for the storytelling we do on their website (or in any other marketing or branding activities for that matter).
+At Tiller, we always make sure our clients’ goals are the driving force for the brand storytelling we do on their website (or in any other marketing or branding activities for that matter).
 We make sure that everything we do and every decision we make ladders back up to the core strategic imperatives and goals we define with our clients.
 Everything else flows from that.
 Keep this in mind as you start to define your core brand story and only then think about how you’ll bring it to life on your website.

 It’s about their problems, not your company